John Denver: Legacy

-To mark the 10th anniversary of Denver's death, his family released a set of previously unreleased recordings of his 1985 concert performances in the Soviet Union.
+To mark the 10th anniversary of his death, Denver's family released a set of previously unreleased recordings of his 1985 concert performances in the Soviet Union.
 This two-CD set, John Denver – Live in the USSR, was produced by Roger Nichols and released by AAO Music.
-These digital recordings were made during 11 concerts and then rediscovered in 2002.
-Included in this set is a previously unpublished rendition of "Annie's Song" in Russian.
-The collection was released November 6, 2007.
+These digital recordings were made during eleven concerts and then rediscovered in 2002.
+Included in this set is a previously unreleased rendition of "Annie's Song" in Russian.
+The collection was released to the general public on November 6, 2007.

-On October 13, 2009, a DVD box set of previously unreleased concerts recorded throughout Denver's career was released by Eagle Rock Entertainment.
-Around the World Live is a 5-disc DVD set featuring three complete live performances with full band from Australia in 1977, Japan in 1981, and England in 1986.
+On October 13, 2009, a DVD box set of previously unreleased concert recordings from Denver's career was released by Eagle Rock Entertainment.
+Around the World Live is a 5-disc DVD set featuring three complete live performances with a full band from Australia in 1977, Japan in 1981, and England in 1986.
 These are complemented by a solo acoustic performance from Japan in 1984 and performances at Farm Aid from 1985, 1987, and 1990.
 The final disc has two-hour-long documentaries made by Denver.

 On April 21, 2011, Denver became the first inductee into the Colorado Music Hall of Fame.
 A benefit concert was held at Broomfield's 1stBank Center and hosted by Olivia Newton-John.
 Other performers participating in the event included the Nitty Gritty Dirt Band, Lee Ann Womack, and John Oates.
 Both his ex-wives attended, and the award was presented to his three children.

 The John Denver Spirit sculpture is a 2002 bronze sculpture statue by artist Sue DiCicco that was financed by Denver's fans.
 It is at the Colorado Music Hall of Fame at Red Rocks Amphitheatre.

-On March 7, 2014, the West Virginia Legislature approved a resolution to make "Take Me Home, Country Roads" the official state song of West Virginia.
+On March 7, 2014, the West Virginia Legislature approved a resolution to make "Take Me Home, Country Roads" the official state song.
 Governor Earl Ray Tomblin signed the resolution into law on March 8.
 Denver is only the second person, along with Stephen Foster, to have written two state songs.

 On October 24, 2014, Denver was awarded a star on the Hollywood Walk of Fame in Los Angeles, California.